kirklong/ThreeBodyBot/README.md

 ## Acknowledgments

-Incredibly grateful for the Node.js examples used in creating the Twitter bot already mentioned above.
+* Incredibly grateful for the Node.js examples used in creating the Twitter bot already mentioned above.

-Also grateful for Dr. Olga Goulko, whose class I took Fa2018 enabled me to develop the skills to put together a project like this – parts of this Julia code were repurposed from my final project in her class, where I generated a Saturn V physics simulation in Python.
+* Also grateful for Dr. Olga Goulko, whose class I took Fa2018 enabled me to develop the skills to put together a project like this – parts of this Julia code were repurposed from my final project in her class, where I generated a Saturn V physics simulation in Python.

-Finally, to create this README I followed this excellent [template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
+* To create this README I followed this excellent [template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).

+* Thanks to Hunter Coleman for noticing a minor error in the initCondGen() function where distances were calculated improperly.

+* Thanks to [Tasos Papastylianou](https://stackoverflow.com/users/4183191/tasos-papastylianou) for his help in [debugging](https://stackoverflow.com/questions/59515953/julia-program-stalls-when-run-from-crontab-scheduler-linux?noredirect=1#comment105234026_59515953) a very tricky error when my program was not running correctly initially when scheduled with cron.